Bandits with Knapsacks: LP relaxation for policy value

 \OMIT{

 }

-\begin{lemma} $\LPOPT$ is an upper bound on the value of the \OptPolicy. \end{lemma}
+\begin{lemma} $\LPOPT$ is an upper bound on the value of the \OptPolicy: $\LPOPT \geq \OPT$. \end{lemma}

-One way to prove the lemma is to define $\xi_x$ to be the expected number of times arm $x$ is played by the \OptPolicy, and argue that the vector $(\xi_x, x\in X)$ is primal-feasible and that $\sum_x \xi_x\, r(x,\mu)$ is the expected reward of the \OptPolicy. \asedit{We instead present a simpler proof using \refeq{lp:dual} and a martingale argument.
-This proof introduces ideas that motivate the design of our primal-dual algorithm.}
+One way to prove this lemma is to define $\xi_x$ to be the expected number of times arm $x$ is played by the \OptPolicy, and argue that the vector $(\xi_x, x\in X)$ is primal-feasible and that $\sum_x \xi_x\, r(x,\mu)$ is the expected reward of the \OptPolicy.
+We instead present a simpler proof using \refeq{lp:dual} and a martingale argument. \asedit{A similar lemma (but for a technically different setting of online stochastic packing problems) was proved in \citet{DevanurJSW-ec11}.}

-\begin{proof}[Proof of Lemma~\ref{lem:lp-relax}] Let $\eta^* = (\eta^*_1 \LDOTS \eta^*_d)$ denote an optimal solution to~\refeq{lp:dual}. \asedit{Interpret each $\eta^*_i$ as a unit cost for the corresponding resource $i$.} By strong LP duality, we have $B\,\sum_{i}\, \eta^*_i = \LPOPT$.
+\begin{proof}[Proof of Lemma~\ref{lem:lp-relax}] Let $\eta^* = (\eta^*_1 \LDOTS \eta^*_d)$ denote an optimal solution to~\refeq{lp:dual}.
+Interpret each $\eta^*_i$ as a unit cost for the corresponding resource $i$.
+By strong LP duality, we have $B\,\sum_{i}\, \eta^*_i = \LPOPT$.
 Dual feasibility implies that for each arm $x$, the expected cost of resources consumed when $x$ is pulled exceeds the expected reward produced.
 Thus, if we let $Z_t$ denote the sum of rewards gained in rounds $1,\ldots,t$ of the \OptPolicy, plus the cost of the remaining resource endowment after round $t$, then the stochastic process $Z_0,Z_1,\ldots,Z_T$ is a supermartingale.
 Let $\stime$ be the stopping time of the algorithm, i.e. the total number of rounds.
 Note that $Z_0 = B\, \sum_{i}\, \eta^*_i = \LPOPT$, and $Z_{\stime-1}$ equals the algorithm's total payoff, plus the cost of the remaining (non-negative) resource supply at the start of round $\stime$.
 By Doob's optional stopping theorem, $Z_0 \geq \E[Z_{\stime-1}]$ and the lemma is proved. \end{proof}